andybega/EBMAhelper/README.md

 #> Abramowitz 0.221        0         1 1.266 1.055
 ```

-There is also no standalone method for predicting new cases with a fitted EBMA model in `EBMAforecast`.
+There is also no standalone method for predicting new cases with a fitted EBMA model in `EBMAforecast` (in the works...
+TODO)

 Installation
 ------------